dila-ai/RSNA_2021_Workshop/README.md

 Notice that the accuracy is lower than in the last experiment.
 However, a closer look at the confusion matrix shows that it is indeed correctly classifying most of the positive cases, although still nor perfect.
 In this experiment our dataset was balanced (1000 normal + 1000 hemorrhage).

-#### Step 8: Change the number of Epochs to 75.
+#### Step 10: Change the number of Epochs to 75.
 Click "Model Trained" to retrain the model.

 After training, **Experiment 4** should look like this:

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_4_1.png?)

 Accuracy appears to be improving for the training set with a greater number of epochs.
 However, the accuracy of the test set levels off and remains constant with further epochs.
 In fact, accuracy in hemorrhage detection has decreased when compared to Experiment 3.
-The appearance of the loss and accuracy graph is typical of a overfitted model.
+The appearance of the loss and accuracy graph is typical of an overfitted model.
 In other words, the trained model does not generalize well from our training data to the unseen data in the test set.

 If we repeat the same exercise with 250 epochs, there is further divergence of the accuracy and loss scores.
 An overfit model has in essence memorized the train dataset including its biases and noise.